EvaMaeRey/knitrExtra/README.md

-The goal of {knitrExtra} is to make some of my favorite functionality a little more accessible and usable interactively (in RStudio, I’m pretty much piggy backing on Kelly Bodwin’s work on this).
+The goal of {knitrExtra} is to make some of my favorite functionality a little more accessible and usable interactively (in RStudio, I’m pretty much piggy backing on Kelly Bodwin’s vision and work on this - led the way as to how-to w/ rstudio API).

 Without the package, we live in the effort-ful world that follows 🏋: